mykyta4876/ninjascript/RapidOrderPanelStrategy/Readme.txt

 RapidLimitOrderEntryStrategy has follow functions:

+it can help you to trade easily with ATM. if you click any point in the chart, open a trade with the price that you clicked.
 - in case SetOrderMethod is SpaceMouseLeftClick if clicking mouse left  and pressing spacebar, open a trade with SL.